swcarpentry/git-novice/_episodes/05-history.md

 >
 >  git checkout -b <new-branch-name>
 >
-> HEAD is now at f22b25e Start notes on Mars as a base
+> HEAD is now at 097d183 Start notes on Mars as a base
 > ~~~
 > {: .error}
 >
-> The "detached HEAD" is like "look, but don't touch" here,
+> The "detached HEAD" state can be thought of as a "look, but
-> so you shouldn't make any changes in this state.
+> don't touch" mode, so you shouldn't make any changes in this state.
-> After investigating your repo's past state, reattach your `HEAD` with `git checkout master`.
+> After investigating your repo's past state, you can reattach your
+> `HEAD` with `git checkout master`.
+> This ambiguity with the `checkout` action is part of the reason the
+> `restore` action was introduced (and is the default) in newer
+> versions of Git.
 {: .callout}

-It's important to remember that we must use the commit number that identifies the state of the repository *before* the change we're trying to undo.
+It's important to remember that if we want to undo a change, we must use the commit number that identifies the state of the repository *before* the change we're trying to undo.
 A common mistake is to use the number of the commit in which we made the change we're trying to discard.
-In the example below, we want to retrieve the state from before the most recent commit (`HEAD~1`), which is commit `f22b25e`:
+In the example below, we want to retrieve the state from before the most recent commit (`HEAD~1`), which is commit `f22b25e` (these commit IDs are random and not the same as in our example to this point):

 ![Git Checkout](../fig/git-checkout.svg)